Invariance of immersed Floer cohomology under Lagrangian surgery: Introduction

-for any immersed Lagrangian brane $(\phi',b')$ in $X$.
-This would yield a quasiisomorphism from $(\phi_0,b_0)$ to $(\phi_\eps,b_\eps)$ by the Yoneda lemma, see Seidel \cite[Section 1l]{se:bo}.
-Such a quasiisomorphism would imply invariance of the quasiisomorphism class of a brane under mean curvature flow, including surgery.
-This would be the mirror statement to invariance of the isomorphism class of the bundle under (deformed) Yang-Mills heat flow. \end{enumerate} \end{remark} .1in
+\begin{theorem} Under the assumptions of Theorem \ref{thm:bij}, the objects $(\phi_\eps,b_\eps)$ and $(\phi_0',b_0')$ are quasi-isomorphic in $\Fuk_{\ti{\phi}_\eps}(X)$, and in particular their endomorphism algebras have isomorphic cohomology algebras $HF(\phi_\eps,b_\eps) \cong HF(\phi_0,b_0).$ \end{theorem} More generally, in any reasonable definition of the Fukaya category we expect that $(\phi_0,b_0)$ and $(\phi_\eps,b_\eps)$ are quasi-isomorphic.
+This would be the mirror statement to invariance of the isomorphism class of the bundle under (deformed) Yang-Mills heat flow.